Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • significant air pollution;

-• removal of one of the lobes of the lung.
+• removal of one of the lung lobes.

-Doctors combine diseases against which emphysema develops into one group called .
+Doctors combine the diseases that cause emphysema into one group called .

-Under the influence of illness or harmful factors, the alveolar structure changes and excess air is retained on exhalation.
-The volume of air inhaled decreases and oxygen enters the blood in small quantities.
-The volume of connective tissue, which does not have the necessary elasticity, increases, which makes it even more difficult for the correct contraction of the lungs.
+Under the influence of disease or harmful factors, the alveolar structure changes and excess air is retained during exhalation.
+The volume of inhaled air decreases and oxygen enters the blood in small quantities.
+Volume increases connective tissue, which does not have the necessary elasticity, which makes it even more difficult for the lungs to contract correctly.
 The patient makes more frequent breathing movements, trying to get rid of the feeling of suffocation.
-The lungs are enlarged in comparison with healthy ones, press on the chest from the inside and form a barrel-shaped chest over time.
+The lungs are increased in volume compared to healthy ones, put pressure on the chest from the inside and form a barrel-shaped chest over time.

 • Primary emphysema (idiopathic) – manifests itself as an independent disease;